blender/blender/doc/python_api/rst/info_overview.rst

 - :class:`bpy.types.KeyingSet`
 - :class:`bpy.types.RenderEngine`

 This is intentionally limited.
 Currently, for more advanced features such as mesh modifiers, object types, or shader nodes, C/C++ must be used.

 For Python integration Blender defines methods which are common to all types.
-This works by creating a Python subclass of a Blender class which contains variables and functions specified by the parent class which are pre-defined to interface with Blender.
+This works by creating a Python subclass of a Blender class which contains variables and functions specified by the parent class which are predefined to interface with Blender.

 For example: